Herbs for Women

 Maca is an adaptogen, so it helps to balance bodily functions and hormone levels, decreasing PMS symptoms, lifting depression, and enhancing mental clarity and focus.

 Best in powder form, added to smoothies or tonics.

 An Ayurvedic adaptogen, Ashwagandha helps to reduce stress levels, which is a leading cause of age-related health conditions.
 It works on the central nervous system and the adrenals to reduce cortisol levels, which is our main stress-inducing hormone.
 It helps to increase blood flow and reduce tension, increasing libido.
 A

 Ashwagandha has been used in Ayurveda as a fertility support and as a replacement to HRT during menopause.

 Best in tincture form.

 Red clover has been known to decrease abnormal cervical cell growth/cervical dysplasia.
 Its anti-inflammatory properties help to reduce PMS-related acne.
 As it elevates estrogen, red clover supports the menopause phase, and decreases vaginal dryness, hot flashes, and night sweats.

-A lovely herb that is gentle and safe, oat straw can be taken by babies, during pregnancy and breastfeeding, and by elderly women.
+A lovely herb that is gentle and safe, oat straw can be taken during pregnancy and breastfeeding, and by elderly women.
 It supports the central nervous system, relieving stress, which is tied to sexual health and desire.
 It has a soothing, calming effect on the body and can elevate mood.
 It can also relieve cramping associated with PMS and labor pains.